 This equipment complies with IC radiation exposure limits set forth for an uncontrolled environment.
+End users must follow the specific operating instructions for satisfying RF exposure compliance.
 This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.